-But unfortunately not every project is successful.
+But unfortunately, not every project is a success.

 In fact, the ratio of failed projects supersedes the successful one.

 But if proper project management practices are followed the chances of success are high.

 We know that most of the project’s go through a project life cycle or project process group.